pex-gl/pex-math/README.md

 ### mat4.lookAt(a, from, to, up) ⇒ <code>mat4</code>

-Calculates a lookAt matrix from a position, target and up vectors.
+Calculates a lookAt matrix from position, target and up vectors.

 **Kind**: static method of [<code>mat4</code>](#module_mat4)